 To comply with applicable PRC laws, rules and regulations, we conduct our operations in China through a series of contractual arrangements entered into among three of our PRC subsidiaries, SouFun Media, SouFun Network and Beijing Hong An Tu Sheng, our 12 consolidated controlled entities, and their respective shareholders, which consist of exclusive technical consultancy and service agreements, equity pledge agreements, operating agreements, shareholders' proxy agreements, loan agreements, exclusive call option agreements, and intra-group memoranda of understanding.
 See "Item 7.
-Major Shareholders and Related Party Transactions-Related Party Transactions-Structure Contracts."
-As a result of these contractual arrangements, we exercise the ability to control the consolidated controlled entities through our rights to all the residual benefits of the consolidated controlled entities and our obligation to fund the losses of the consolidated controlled entities.
-Accordingly, we consolidate their results in our financial statements.
-Our consolidated controlled entities hold the licenses and approvals that are essential to the operation of our Internet content distribution and advertising businesses.
-As certain agreements with our customers for Internet content distribution and advertising services were entered into directly with our PRC subsidiaries and not our consolidated controlled entities, there can be no assurance that the PRC government will not deem our Internet content distribution and advertising business to be in violation of applicable PRC laws, rules and regulations.
+Major Shareholders and Related Party Transactions - Related Party Transactions - Structure Contracts."
+As a result of these contractual arrangements, we exercise the ability to control the consolidated controlled entities through our rights to all the residual benefits of the consolidated controlled entities and our obligation to fund the losses of the consolidated controlled entities hold the licenses and approvals that are essential to the operation of our Internet content distribution and advertising businesses.
+As certain agreements with our customers for Internet content distribution and advertising business to be in violation of applicable PRC laws, rules and regulations.